Bbenard/Bbenard.github.io/about.md

 permalink: /about/
 ---

-My Name is Benard Kiprotich
+ Name :Benard Kiprotich
-A student at Moringa School
+Software Engineer at Moringa School

 ### More Information
-#### vision
+##vision
-Benard the Wold Class Software Engineer.
+**To be  a Wold Class Software Engineer.
+Android and Web Development

-### Contact me
+## Contact me

 phone no.+254724049347